Farmers and processors work hard to make sure your milk is safe

 “Ultra-pasteurization” is a process that heats milk at a higher temperature for a longer period of time in order to extend a product’s shelf life.
 It is utilized to create shelf-stable milk products.

 Some people continue to believe that pasteurization harms milk and that raw milk is a safe and healthier alternative.
-Raw milk can harbor dangerous microorganisms, such as salmonella, E. coli and listeria, which can pose serious health risks to you and your family.
+According to the Food and Drug Administration, raw milk can harbor dangerous microorganisms, such as salmonella, E. coli and listeria, which can pose serious health risks to you and your family.
 Outbreaks of tuberculosis have been traced back to the consumption of raw milk.

 Here are some proven facts about raw milk and pasteurization: